DFKI-NLP/tohyve-services/text_to_speech_conversion/README.md

 **Response**

-Base64 encoded string of input text which later tranform into an audio.
+Base64 encoded a string of input text which later transformed into an audio.

 ## Error Handling
 * 400 Bad Request: Invalid request parameters.